tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 5. Select the **+ Add Subscription** option and then choose your subscription.

-6. Once your subscription is selected from the drop down menu select the **Save** button to complete the configuration.
+6. Once your subscription is selected from the drop-down menu select the **Save** button to complete the configuration.

 7. Navigate to **CMCRG Resource Group** and select **Policy** within the Azure portal.